-After having experimented many western versions of vinyasa yoga, I was incredibly attracted by the idea of exploring more about this dynamic, solar practice in its birthplace, at the source, without frills.
+After having experimented with many western versions of vinyasa yoga, I was incredibly attracted by the idea of exploring more about this dynamic, solar practice in its birthplace, at the source, without frills.

 Guruji B.N.S.
 Iyengar is the last direct Krishnamacharya’s disciple, he is 91 and still crunchy, brilliant, actively teaching daily asana, pranayama, mudra and philosophy classes here in Mysore.

-Overexcited, the first day of the course I arrived early and saw this cute old building, like a precious jewel box, surrounded by a garden.
+Overexcited, the first day of the course, I arrived early and saw this cute old building, like a precious jewel box, surrounded by a garden.
 The wooden door was closed.
 I sat down under the porch and waited, daydreaming about seeing Guruji arriving through the main gate, dressed in white.

 Other people came, we said hi and then remained each in his space, possibly thinking about the same scene of Guruji approaching.